Skip to main content

 You pick des for brand-new, unspecified items and les for a group everyone already knows about.

-French plural articles des and les confuse learners because in English both “some” and “the” can sound like they fit.
-Des is the plural indefinite article—it introduces items the listener hasn’t heard about yet.
-Les is the plural definite article—it points to a specific set the listener can picture right away.
-Imagine a shelf: “des livres” = “some books on the shelf (you don’t know which ones),” “les livres” = “the books on the shelf (the ones we’re both looking at).”
+French plural articles des and les trip up learners because English “some” and “the” can both sound like they fit.
+Des is the indefinite article—it introduces items the listener hasn’t heard about yet.
+Les is the definite article—it points to a specific set the listener can picture right away.
+Think of a shelf: “des livres” = “some books on the shelf (you don’t know which ones),” “les livres” = “the books on the shelf (the ones we’re both looking at).”

 Step-by-Step Solution